Lesson video

 Trolley A is moving to the left at 0.

-So, the first thing I can say is I'm gonna find the velocity of trolley B after the explosion.
+So the first thing I can say is I'm gonna find the velocity of trolley B after the explosion.

 Before the explosion, the total momentum must be zero because the trolleys were at rest.

-So, I've got total momentum of zero.
+So I've got a total momentum of zero.

 It's 2.

-0 kilogrammes times 0.
+0 kilograms times 0.

-And that gives me a momentum of trolley B of minus 1.
+5 meters per second and it's minus that for trolley B, and that gives me a momentum of trolley B of minus 1.

-0 kilogramme metres per second.
+0 kilogram meters per second.

-Now, I can find the velocity of trolley B.
+Now I can find the velocity of trolley B.

 It's the momentum divided by the mass.

-I've got the momentum.
+I've got the momentum, it's minus 1.

-0 divided by the mass, 0.
+0, divided by the mass, 0.

-25 metres per second.
+25 meters per second.

 And it's minus because it's moving in the opposite direction to trolley A.

-Now, I've got two stationary trolleys again.
+I've got two stationary trolleys again.

 They're both at rest.

 What must the momentum of trolley Y be?
-So, pause the video, work out your answer, and restart please.
+So pause the video, work out your answer, and restart, please.

 Welcome back.